sabian4695/workingdb/README.md

 *This is all of the files for WorkingDB, including all commands and function database.
 Some of the supporting documentation isn't here but that's about it.*

 > The intention is for the GitHub Repository to be the most up-to-date production code.
-It also houses all of the in-porocess code, split into branches.
+It also houses all of the in-process code, split into branches.
->
-> In order to work on WorkingDB, you must have this GitHub Repo local on your computer (not on a shared drive) and

 ### Key Information:
 - All .accdb/de files are stored with their decomposed files in a folder tree